KenOcheltree/ilab-open/Developer.md

 # Using InstructLab to add knowledge and skills to LLMs in a Jupyter notebook
-### A guide for running Instructlab on Colab with a GPU
+### A guide for running InstructLab on Colab with a GPU
 ### By Kenneth Ocheltree, Steve Buckley

 # Overview